Code-Institute-Submissions/CI-MS1-Portishead-Website/README.md

 	- Try to submit with no country selected.
 	- Try to submit no checkbox option selected.
 	- All invalid options prevent the user from submiting the form and popup messages telling the user how complete the form sucessfully.
+	- If the form is sucessfully submitted the page will reload with the users information as part of the url.

 - The site fails to provide any news to a user that does not wish to sign up by email for a newsletter, the site needs a dedicated News page that will archive all news posts.